-Methotrexate -- Methotrexate, a medication used to treat cancer and autoimmune diseases such as rheumatoid arthritis, can interfere with how the body uses riboflavin.
+Methotrexate: This medication is used to treat cancer and autoimmune diseases such as rheumatoid arthritis.
+It can interfere with how the body uses riboflavin.

-Phenytoin -- Phenytoin (Dilantin), a medication used to control seizures, may affect riboflavin levels in the body.
+Phenytoin (Dilantin): This medication, used to control seizures, may affect riboflavin levels in the body.

 Bruno EJ Jr, Ziegenfuss TN.
 Water-soluble vitamins: research update.
 Curr Sports Med Rep. 2005 Aug;4(4):207-13.
 Review.

 Keligman.
-Nelson Textbook of Pediatrics, 18th ed.
-Philadelphia, PA: Saunders Elsevier.
-2007.
+Nelson Textbook of Pediatrics.
+19th ed.
+Philadelphia, PA: Elsevier Saunders; 2011.

 Kuzniarz M, Mitchell P, Cumming RG, Flood VM.
 Use of vitamin supplements and cataract: the Blue Mountains Eye Study.
 Am J Ophthalmol.
 2001;132(1):19-26.

 Magis D, Ambrosini A, Sandor P, Jacquy J, Laloux P, Schoenen J. A randomized double-blind placebo-controlled trial of thioctic acid in migraine prophylaxis.
 Headache.
-2007 Jan;47(1):52-7.
+2007 Jan;47(1):52-57.

 - Steven D. Ehrlich, NMD, Solutions Acupuncture, a private practice specializing in complementary and alternative medicine, Phoenix, AZ.
 Review provided by VeriMed Healthcare Network.